Digital Creatives: Creative Control

 Compared to video games of today, the game has a very basic premise: move your laser cannon on the bottom of the screen left and right to shoot the aliens as they move towards the bottom of the screen to earn points.
 As you shoot aliens, the remaining aliens on screen begin moving faster, as does the music.
 Given that Space Invaders is a video game, a player can only ‘win’ by achieving the highest score.
 Remember, arcade machines were big business in the 1970s and 80s, trying to get as many coins out of players as possible.

 Compared to today, the controls were very simple with three main buttons: one to move left, one right and one to fire.
 As the game was re-released over the years its controls changed.
 From buttons to joysticks, and now with mobile devices, touch screens.

 Designing and creating video game controllers can be as creative as the games themselves.
 Designers have to think about how people will interact with the game, and how to control the items on the screen as naturally as possible.
 Other designers are also focusing on how to make video game controllers for differently abled people who may not be able to use a traditional, hand based control scheme.

-In our workshop, we are asking students to create their very own video game controller using some basic materials; paper, cardboard, tape, graphite pencils and foil.
+In this activity students will create their very own video game controller using some basic materials; paper, cardboard, tape, graphite pencils and foil.